Mastering HTML5 Offline Storage for Your Website

 localStorage.anotherKeyName = 1;

-We retrieve the data with .getItem() method.
+To retrieve data, we use the .getItem() method.

 var c = localStorage.getItem("keyName");

-var d = localStorage.anotherKeyName
+var d = localStorage.anotherKeyName;

 Offline Storage Limit Size